Where to stay in Bologna: best areas and neighborhoods

 Jewish Ghetto, best for history lovers

-- Pros: Historic charm, quiet and atmospheric, central location, unique shops and cafes, great for exploring on foot.
+- Pros: Historic charm, quiet and atmospheric, central location

-- Cons: Streets can be very narrow, limited vehicle access, fewer large hotels (more B&Bs and apartments).
+- Cons: Streets can be very narrow, limited vehicle access

-- Main attractions: Exploring the labyrinthine streets, Museo Ebraico di Bologna (Jewish Museum), Browse artisan workshops.
+- Main attractions: Museo Ebraico di Bologna (Jewish Museum)

 - Average prices: From €110,00 per night - compare the best accommodation on booking